nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

   large: img/shadcn-typo-big.png
   small: img/shadcn-typo.png

 This design hardcoding creates significant scalability problems.
 Look at ShadCN: their "New York" theme essentially duplicates their default theme, resulting in 40,000+ lines of [additional TSX code][new_york] and creating a maintenance nightmare.
+Something that would have been trivially solved with CSS cascade.

 ### Hyper's solution: decoupled design